KandylandDAO/Kandyland-Contracts/README.md

 ### Kandy ERC20 Contract:

-setVault(DevWalletAddress) // Transfer vault ownership to dev to allow to mint
+-setVault(DevWalletAddress) // Transfer vault ownership to dev to allow to mint

-mint(LBEContractAddress, 225000000000000) // Fund LBE contract with tokens for presale
+-mint(LBEContractAddress, 225000000000000) // Fund LBE contract with tokens for presale

-mint(MultiSigAddress, 25000000000000) // Fund Multisig Wallet with tokens for allocated marketing/dev/liquidity/misc funds
+-mint(MultiSigAddress, 25000000000000) // Fund Multisig Wallet with tokens for allocated marketing/dev/liquidity/misc funds

-setVault(MultiSigAddress) // Transfer vault ownership to multisig to remove dev wallet from vault
+-setVault(MultiSigAddress) // Transfer vault ownership to multisig to remove dev wallet from vault

-transferOwnership(MultiSigAddress) // Transfer Policy/Owner ownership to multisig
+-transferOwnership(MultiSigAddress) // Transfer Policy/Owner ownership to multisig

 ### Liquidity Bootstrap Event Contract:

-giveKandys(addressList, amountsList) // Submit addresses who previously purchased on old contract and credit them deserved tokens. (addressList = addresses.csv, amountsList = amounts.csv)
+-giveKandys(addressList, amountsList) // Submit addresses who previously purchased on old contract and credit them deserved tokens. (addressList = addresses.csv, amountsList = amounts.csv)

-disableGiveKandy() // Disable the ability to gift or credit any new addresses
+-disableGiveKandy() // Disable the ability to gift or credit any new addresses

-approveBuyers(whitelistList) // Whitelist all the original addresses for the new presale
+-approveBuyers(whitelistList) // Whitelist all the original addresses for the new presale

-transferOwnership(MultiSigAddress) // Transfer Policy/Owner ownership to multisig
+-transferOwnership(MultiSigAddress) // Transfer Policy/Owner ownership to multisig

 ## Conclusion:

 After all is done, no other functions were run, and verified.
 Can activate private sale.